shamiul94/Torrent-To-Google-Drive-Downloader/README.md

+# Why This Fork?
+* It adds 'Multiple Torrent File Download' feature to this torrent application.

 # This whole repo is against Google Colab policy and you shouldn't be using it.
 > **Why are hardware resources such as T4 GPUs not available to me?**
 The best available hardware is prioritized for users who use Colaboratory interactively rather than for long-running computations.
 Users who use Colaboratory for long-running computations may be temporarily restricted in the type of hardware made available to them, and/or the duration that the hardware can be used for.
 We encourage users with high computational needs to use Colaboratory’s UI with a local runtime.